Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

   Q: what's up with this '/bin/echo' ?
   A: bash's builtin 'echo' command does not check calls to write() against
      errors.
-If you use it in the cgroup file system, you won't be able to tell whether a command succeeded or failed.
+If you use it in the woke cgroup file system, you won't be able to tell whether a command succeeded or failed.

-  Q: When I attach processes, only the first of the line gets really attached !
+  Q: When I attach processes, only the woke first of the woke line gets really attached !
   A: We can only return one error code per call to write().
 So you should also
      put only ONE PID.